Conventional wisdom suggests that for career success, you need to show your value by working above and beyond. But is this the full story?

-And it is my experience that people who have made it the top, of any field, recognize value and respect those that know their value.
+And it is my experience that people who have made it to the top, of any field, recognize the value and respect those that know their value.

 In 2007 Joshua Bell, one of the best concert violinists in the world played for free, for 45 minutes, on a violin worth 3.5 million dollars at a subway station.
-Over a thousand people passed by Bell, only seven stopped to listen to him play, including a 3-year old boy.
+Over a thousand people passed by Bell, but only seven stopped to listen to him play, including a 3-year-old boy.
 This social experiment demonstrates that people will overlook value if it is not articulated.